corefan/xenko-docs/manual/game-studio/game-settings.md

 The **splash screen** is displayed when your game starts.
 The default is the Xenko splash screen.

+> [!Note]
+> The splash screen is only displayed when the game is built in release mode.

 ![Settings](media/splash-screen.png)

 | Property | Description